panzerdp/dmitripavlutin.com/content/posts/044-spread-operator-perf/index.md

 commentsThreadId: javascript-spread-operator-performance
 ---

+In this post, I will make an interesting investigation on how you could boost the performance of spread operator.

-Let's start with a short introduction on how [spread operator](how-three-dots-changed-javascript/#41-array-construction) works in array literals.
+Let's start with a short introduction on how [spread operator](how-three-dots-changed-javascript/#41-array-construction) works inside array literals.

 The spread operator, or three dots, takes an array or generally an iterable `[...arrayOrIterable]` and slices it into pieces.
 Then the array literal uses these pieces to construct a new array.